merivale/victor/docs/displacers.md

   | Maybe4 -- "dare"
 ```

 When the `PREORDAINED` or `REGULAR` elaborations have no displacer variable, I will refer to them as *conservative*.
-Conservative `PREORDAINED` and `REGULAR` messages are examined in the page on my [theory of elaborations]({{ site.baseurl }}{% link elaborations.md %}).
+Conservative `PREORDAINED` and `REGULAR` messages were examined in the page on [elaborations, sections 3 and 4]({{ site.baseurl }}{% link elaborations.md %}#3-preordained-messages).
 When either of these elaborations has a primary or a secondary displacer, I will refer to them instead as *primary* or *secondary* respectively; and likewise with the `DISPLACED` elaboration, which is never conservative.

-(The reason the `DISPLACED` elaboration is never conservative is because a conservative `DISPLACED` message is essentially just a plain message.
+(The reason the `DISPLACED` elaboration is never conservative is because a conservative `DISPLACED` message would in effect just be a plain message.
 Unlike the `PREORDAINED` and `REGULAR` elaborations, which have semantic significance over and above any displacer that they might introduce, the `DISPLACED` elaboration has no informational value in its own right, and serves merely to introduce a displacer.
 All of this will become clearer when we have seen and compared these elaborations in action.)

 Here is a quick taste of the sorts of things we'll be dealing with: